M60 AVLB: United States

 Since its introduction in service in 1963, the M60 AVLB has supported the armored forces of the US Army and Marine Corps in many conflicts and military exercises.
 It was also exported to a handful of nations that also used the Patton series of tanks.
 Both the M48 AVLB and the M60 AVLB variants were deployed to Vietnam.

 During the Cold War, the M60A1 AVLB was deployed to West Germany with US Army Combat Engineer units in support of NATO, notably during annual REFORGER exercises through 1991.

 The US Army retired the M60 AVLB from combat use in 2003 and has been superseded by the M104 Wolverine.
 As of 2018 the vehicle is still in service with the Army National Guard.

 The US Marines received their first M60A1 AVLBs in the late 1980s.
 They have been deployed with Marines Corps armored divisions during Operation Desert Storm in Kuwait and Iraq in 1990 and 2003 Iraq War as well as Operation Enduring Freedom in Afghanistan.

 As of 2009, the Marines had an inventory of 55 bridges and 37 launchers in service.

 The M60-based AVLB has been found to be inadequate to support the M1 Abrams tanks and M2 Bradley armored vehicles, and its age is making it difficult to maintain and sustain with parts becoming obsolete.
-Furthermore, the Army has determined that the M104 Wolverine is too costly to operate and maintain causing its production to be suspended.
+Furthermore, the Army has determined that the M104 Wolverine is too costly to operate and maintain, causing its production to be suspended.
 Both the Army and Marine Corps are planning to replace the vehicles with the M1074 Joint Assault Bridge (JABS).
 The JAB also has a faster deployment time, with a set-up of three minutes compared to AVLB's ten-minute set-up.
 First deliveries are planned in mid-2017, with low-rate initial production expected to be reached in 2019.
+As of 2020, The Marine Corps was divesting the AVLB as part of Force Design 2030.